jamesfebin/AIBodh-Website/_posts/2025-09-30-bevy-rust-game-development-chapter-3.markdown

 ## Spawning Characters

-We have animation, movement, and data structures but no actual character on screen yet!
+We have animation, movement, and data structures, but no actual character on screen yet!
 The spawn system is responsible for:

 1. Loading the `characters.ron` file
 2. Creating the player entity with all necessary components